RedHatNordicsSA/learnlinux/lab-0/README.md

 ### Priviledged tasks
 Next, we're going to add a new user and group.
 Tasks like this requires admin priviledges.
-The default admin user in Linux is called _root_ and has user ID 0, to perform priviledged tasks, we will need to either become a priviledged user or to use a tool such as ```sudo```.
+The default admin user in Linux is called _root_ and has user ID 0, to perform priviledged tasks, we will need to either become a priviledged user or to use a tool such as ```sudo```, which allows us access to doing priviledged tasks.

 💥 Add a new user called _test_.
 ```